List of Hell Teacher: Jigoku Sensei Nube characters: Class 5-3

-A quiet and studious member of class 5–3, Ayumi Kinoshita (Kinoshita Ayumi 木下あゆみ) possesses a unique spiritual ability that has enabled her to overcome her physical limitations.
+She is a quiet and studious member of class 5–3, possesses a unique spiritual ability that has enabled her to overcome her physical limitations.
 Originally bedridden due to illness, Ayumi was taught the "youshin jutsu" by Nūbē while she was still in college.
 This ability allows her to separate her spiritual body from her physical one, granting her the appearance of mobility and allowing her to attend school like any other student.
 Despite her condition, Ayumi joined Nūbē's class when she reached 5th grade.
 However, her youshin abilities are not fully developed, as they dissolve when she comes into contact with water.
 Ayumi's favorite pastime is reading, and she often immerses herself in books during class or leisure time, paying little attention to the activities of her classmates.
 Although she typically uses her youshin abilities to lead a normal school life, Ayumi can also utilize them to alter her physical form or clothing for various purposes.
 Additionally, she may harbor a small crush on Kaneda, possibly influenced by her newfound interest in literature, and he may be one of the few individuals, aside from Nūbē, who knows about her true nature.